 What type of carbohydrates?

 The question of whether it’s better to eat “slow” carbohydrates (complex carbohydrates) or “fast” carbohydrates (sugar) before training has nothing to do with the speed the body uses the energy from carbohydrates.
 Once digested and absorbed, all carbohydrates are equal.
+They enter the bloodstream as glucose.
 The terms “slow” and “fast” carbohydrates refer to the digestion and absorption speed.
 The question of which type is better to take before training largely depends on the time of intake.
-The closer to training, the “faster” your carbohydrates will need to be, if you want them available for training.
+The closer to training, the “faster” your carbohydrates will need to be if you want them available for training.

 After a carbohydrate-rich meal, the body processes the carbohydrates and stores them in two ways: some of the carbohydrates are stored in the muscle as glycogen and some circle around in the blood as glucose.
 Starting with full glycogen stores will allow you to train harder for longer.
 The reason is pretty simple: The more paper you have in your campfire, the longer you can keep the high flames.
-Another way to increase the ability to train harder for longer, is to fuel the body with additional carbohydrates during the training, by drinking sports drink for example.
+Another way to increase the ability to train harder for longer is to fuel the body with additional carbohydrates during the training, by drinking sports drink for example.
 You can compare it with constantly adding extra paper to the fire.
-Only carbohydrates can replenish the glycogen stores, which is why a low carbohydrate diet doesn’t fit a fighter.

 My favorite pre-workout meals: